YosysHQ/nextpnr/docs/faq.md

 for current FPGAs.

-We also believe that support for real architectures will enable interesting new research. nextpnr (like all place and route systems). depends heavily on research groups like the VtR developers to investigate and push forward FPGA algorithms in new and exciting ways.
+We also believe that support for real architectures will enable interesting new research. nextpnr (like all place and route tools) depends heavily on research groups like the VtR developers to investigate and push forward FPGA placement and routing algorithms in new and exciting ways.

 #### What is VPR?